Lobz/modding-Rimworld-tutorial/lesson6.md

 5. If you're not on a 64 bit Windows installation, then where you read `RimWorldWin64_Data` in the paths to DLLs, you have to substitute for the name of your actual RimWorld data directory.
 Please check if this folder actually exists in the RimWorld folder.

-6. Still inside `Source`, create the file `HelloWorld.cs`.
+6. Still inside `Source`, create a file with the extension `.cs`.
 This is a C# code file.
-If you choose to create more files, or a file with a different name, just make sure to edit your `.csproj` file accordingly.

 7. I'm gonna use the same code as the one from the [wiki tutorial](https://rimworldwiki.com/wiki/Modding_Tutorials/Hello_World).
 Paste it in your `.cs` file: